Qcrew/crewmate/docs/tutorials/wigner.md

 # Wigner plot

-In this tutorial we'll go through how to use the `quick_wigner` utility function to plot the great Wigner functions in just one line of code.
+In this tutorial we'll go through how to use the `quick_wigner` utility function to plot great Wigner functions in just one line of code.

 ## Import necessary libraries